Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 When using `RenderTexture` visual observations a handy feature for debugging, is adding a `Canvas` with a `RawImage` with it's texture set to the `RenderTexture`, in order to view the agent observation.
+The [GridWorld example](Learning-Environment-Examples.md#gridworld) GridWorldRenderTexture scene uses a RenderTexure for debugging and observation.

 ![Agent RenderTexture Debug](images/visual-observation-debug.png)